dokku/dokku-redis/README.md

 dokku redis:backup-unschedule lollipop
 ```

-### Disabling `docker pull` calls
+### Disabling `docker image pull` calls

-If you wish to disable the `docker pull` calls that the plugin triggers, you may set the `REDIS_DISABLE_PULL` environment variable to `true`.
+If you wish to disable the `docker image pull` calls that the plugin triggers, you may set the `REDIS_DISABLE_PULL` environment variable to `true`.
 Once disabled, you will need to pull the service image you wish to deploy as shown in the `stderr` output.

-Please ensure the proper images are in place when `docker pull` is disabled.
+Please ensure the proper images are in place when `docker image pull` is disabled.